streamnative/function-mesh-website/docs/scaling.md

 This example shows how to auto-scale the number of Pods running Pulsar Functions to `8`.

-1. Specify the the `maxReplicas` to `8` in the Pulsar Functions CRD.
+1. Specify the `maxReplicas` to `8` in the Pulsar Functions CRD.
 The `maxReplicas` refers to the maximum number of Pods that are required for running the Pulsar Functions.

     ```yml
     apiVersion: cloud.streamnative.io/v1alpha1